Medical expert of the article

 - Respiratory disorders.

-Sensory neuropathy begins to manifest itself from the fingers, feet.
-Gradually, the pathological process rises.
-In severe cases, patients have atrophied both arms and legs, which leads to their disability.
+Sensory neuropathy begins to manifest itself from the fingers and toes.
+Gradually, the pathological process moves upward.
+In particularly severe cases, both the arms and legs of patients are atrophied, which leads to their disability.

 Sensory manifestations of the disease can be positive and negative.
-The first are:
+The former include:

 - Heightened perception of pain.